Agenda and minutes

 To note the report.

-Report of the Governance and Scrutiny Support Unit
+[3.30-3.45] Overview Report PDF 208 KB Report of the Governance and Scrutiny Support Unit

 The monthly report includes the recommendations monitor, relevant key decisions, the Committee’s work programme and items for information.
 The report also contains additional information including details of those organisations that have been inspected by the Care Quality Commission.
+Minutes: The report of the Governance and Scrutiny Support Unit which contained key decisions within the Committee’s remit and responses to previous recommendations was submitted for comment.
+Members were also invited to agree the Committee’s future work programme.

 The Chair commented that discussions were ongoing to agree the scope and remit of the Mental Health Subgroup that was recommended at the May meeting.
 She advised that if Members were interested in joining the Subgroup they should contact both herself and the Scrutiny Support Officer.